nickwimer/ytScripts/README.md

 Most scripts can now make full use of parallel processing either over multiple datasets in a time series or through domain decomposition (depending on the application).
 Just submit using `mpirun -np X` (or system equivalent).
 This is particularly useful when dealing with a large number of time outputs or with very large data.

+# Documentation

+Documentation is provided through Sphinx under Docs.
+Everything necessary to build the documentation is provided in the `environment.yml` file.

+Simply navigate to `Docs/`:
+`cd Docs/`

+and do `make html` to build the docs.

+Then `open Docs/build/html/index.html`

+Following is a summary of the scripts provided, but this information will be removed in a future update in support for the github docs...

+---

+---

 # Scripts for Data Extractions

 Scripts for data extraction and manipulation are located under `data_extraction/`